annadowling/yo-FitFocusApp/README.md

 ###Extra features
 The application contains functionality to register and authenticate a user.
 It also contains facilities whereby a user can change their password.
-If a user has the administrative role then they can delete users from the admin page, as demonstarted in the above screenshot for the Admin Settings Page.
+If a user has the administrative role then they can delete users from the admin page, as demonstrated in the above screenshot for the Admin Settings Page.

 This information is stored using mongodb as of the second assignment.
 This stores the users name, email and password upon registration to the application via the registration view.
 Once the user has registered they can then login via the login view.
 The application cannot be accessed without user registration and login.
-If a user trys to access internal pages without logging in they will be redirected to the login view.
+If a user tries to access internal pages without logging in they will be redirected to the login view.
 Logout functionality is also in place on each page.
 Once the user clicks the logout button they are re-directed to the user login view.
 If the user then tries to access an internal login page after logging out, they will be denied access and redirected to the login view to prompt them to log in.

 ### Independent learning